secdev/scapy/doc/scapy/usage.rst

     19 195.101.94.25   SA 212.23.37.13    SA 216.109.118.72  SA 64.241.242.243  SA 66.94.229.254   SA
     20 195.101.94.25   SA 212.23.37.13    SA 216.109.118.72  SA 64.241.242.243  SA 66.94.229.254   SA

-Traceroute result object also have a very neat feature: they can make a directed graph from all the routes they got, and cluster them by AS.
+Traceroute result object also have a very neat feature: they can make a directed graph from all the routes they got, and cluster them by SA.
 You will need graphviz.
 By default, ImageMagick is used to display the graph.

     >>> res, unans = traceroute(["www.microsoft.com","www.cisco.com","www.yahoo.com","www.wanadoo.fr","www.pacsec.com"],dport=[80,443],maxttl=20,retry=-2)
     Received 190 packets, got 190 answers, remaining 10 packets